 The 10 Things That Are Helping Me Most Right Now

 - Exercise/Nature.
 It might be a hoary old chestnut (or an actual chestnut tree) but getting out and getting moving really is the number one best thing I’ve done.
-Obviously, you have to be careful to social distance and not everyone has the luxury but if you do, get out!
+Obviously, you have to be careful to social distance and not everyone has the luxury but if you can, get out!
 Take a walk, a hike, or a cycle ride.
 The fresh air is great, the exercise makes you feel better, and seeing the comforting and beautiful familiarity of the changing season is very encouraging and helps put this limited time in perspective.

 - Creativity.
 Your mileage may vary but for me, creativity (when I feel like doing it) has created some of my best moments.
 From coming up with story ideas to writing to learning the banjo (working on my fourth song!), it’s nice to make something in this time and just zone/bliss out for a minute.
 I’ve especially enjoyed playing around with a musical instrument since it’s far removed from my passion/career/destiny of writing.
 It’s a very fun release.